Equality and Inclusion: Strengthening Excellence in Research

 Member-only content is available on this page.
 Please log in to view this content.

-The 2025 High Level Workshop is co-organised with UKRI and RCN.
-Topic for discussion will be 'Collaboration, competition and protection in an ERA of uncertainty: the role of research security'.
+The 2025 High Level Workshop was co-organised with UKRI and RCN.
+Topic for discussion was 'Collaboration, competition and protection in an ERA of uncertainty: the role of research security'.

 This webinar will explore the potential of rapid evidence synthesis in ensuring a fluid delivery of science-based solutions to policy makers and other stakeholders who work on the mitigation of and adaptation to climate change.